robinboncoeur/ArtAndAGI/docs/Emily/MetaphorWriting.md

 ---

-## 💫 The core tightening principle

-You don’t need a different idea.
+💫 The core tightening principle is: you don’t need a different idea.
 You just need to keep the ending in the **same physical language system** you started in.
 Right now:

 * beginning = hands
 * ending = identity